 You also need a careful, diagnostic workup.
 You need the benefits of the wonderful treatments for dyslexia.
 You are lucky to have dyslexia today, because the process of treatment for it is possible now.

-Learning Disabilities may be defined as difficulty learning to read and spell that can’t be explained by lack of education, poor eyesight, or deficient mental capacity.
+Dyslexia may be defined as a difficulty learning to read and spell that can’t be explained by lack of education, poor eyesight, or deficient mental capacity.
 If you have dyslexia, you may learn to read, but you will read with difficulty.
 You will struggle to develop fluency, or the ease reading takes on for people who don’t have the condition.
 For them, reading becomes as automatic as riding a bike.
 They don’t have to think about maintaining their balance.
 That’s what it means to be fluent.
 But for the dyslexic, fluency is tough to acquire.
 He can read, but only slowly and only with effort and concentration.

 While Shaywitz and other experts stress the importance of phonemic awareness, breaking the code, and becoming fluent, British expert Dr. Roy Rutherford offers a new, and still unproven, approach that may be an adjunct treatment for dyslexia.
 He and his colleagues have developed the Dore method of exercises to stimulate the cerebellum, located at the base of the brain.
 Rutherford believes that specialized tutoring, the standard treatment for dyslexia, should be combined with cerebellar stimulation for best results.